Above: A scale model of the Kanopus-V satellite. Click red arrow to rotate.

 As of 2011, as many as six satellites within the Kanopus series were promised to fly by 2020.
 As of 2011, the Kanopus-V No. 2 satellite was expected to have a mass of 485 kilograms and carry 123 kilograms of payloads.
 Apparently, it could be designated Kanopus-ST. By July 2012, the satellite identified as Kanopus-V No. 2 was promised to fly in 2013.
 Additional satellites in the Kanopus series, such as Kanopus-D for detailed observation, Kanopus-K for cartography and Kanopus-R for radar observations were also proposed.
 The same basic platform developed in the Kanopus project would be also used for the Zond and Mikhailo Lomonosov projects.

 By November 2012, Roskosmos postponed the launch of Kanopus-V No. 2 to 2015 and renamed it Kanopus-V-IK, where IK stood for "infrakrasny" or infrared in Russian.
-According to Roskosmos officials, infrared sensors onboard Kanopus-V-IK would have a primary purpose of detecting sources of fire as small as five by five meters on a 2,000-kilometer swath of land.
+According to Roskosmos officials, infrared sensors onboard Kanopus-V-IK would have a primary purpose of detecting sources of fires as small as five by five meters on a 2,000-kilometer swath of land.
+The satellite would reportedly able to revisit the same areas within 2-3 days.

 In April 2013, the Belorussian press reported that two Russian and one Belorussian satellites would be added into the Kanopus network.
 The resolution of new satellite would be increased to one meter and a swath of the Earth surface covered in a single pass would reach 40 meters.